Vastu shastra: Vastu and superstition

 The use of Vastu shastra and Vastu consultants in modern home and public projects is controversial.
 Some architects, particularly during India's colonial era, considered it arcane and superstitious.
 Other architects state that critics have not read the texts and that most of the text is about flexible design guidelines for space, sunlight, flow and function.

-Vastu Shastra is a pseudoscience, states Narendra Nayak – the head of Federation of Indian Rationalist Associations.
+Narendra Nayak, president of the Federation of Indian Rationalist Associations, has described Vastu Shastra as a form of pseudoscience.
 In contemporary India, Vastu consultants "promote superstition in the name of science".
 Astronomer Jayant Narlikar states that Vastu Shastra has rules about integrating architecture with its ambience but that the dictates of Vastu and alleged harm or benefits being marketed have "no logical connection to environment".
-He gives examples of Vastu consultants claiming the need to align the house to magnetic axis for "overall growth, peace and happiness, or that "parallelogram-shaped sites can lead to quarrels in the family", states Narlikar.
-He says this is pseudoscience.
+He gives examples of Vastu consultants claiming the need to align the house to magnetic axis for "overall growth, peace and happiness, or that "parallelogram-shaped sites can lead to quarrels in the family", and describes such statements as pseudo-scientific in nature.

+Modern aspects of Vastu Shastra are tied to the rise of Hindu nationalism in India.
+Historian Meera Nanda has described the recent popularity of Vastu Shastra and its increased use in political and cultural contexts as a result of the appropriation of indigenous knowledge advocacy by right-wing groups in India, citing an incident in which Andhra Pradesh chief minister N. T. Rama Rao used Vastu Shastra to justify the demolition of a slum situated outside the eastern entrance to his office.

 Vibhuti Chakrabarti, a scholar of Architecture and Sanskrit literature has critically translated historic Vastu literature, and states that in contemporary India, some are offering their services as Vastu consultants where they project it as a "religious tradition", rather than an "architectural methodology" as taught in historic texts.
 He says that these consultants include "quacks, priests and astrologers" fuelled by greed and with little knowledge of what the historic Vastu-sastra texts teach.
 They are said to market false advice and superstition in the name of Vastu Vidya tradition, sometimes under the rubric of "Vedic sciences".